 Contact: Mika Vesterinen (Mika.Vesterinen@Warwick.ac.uk)

-In the standard model the weak-nuclear and electromagnetic interactions are described by the unified electroweak theory.
+In the Standard Model (SM) the weak-nuclear and electromagnetic interactions are described by the unified electroweak theory.
 At tree-level (neglecting quantum loop corrections) the interactions are controlled by three parameters, namely two gauge coupling constants and the vacuum expectation value of the Higgs field.
 These three parameters are precisely determined by measurements of the fine structure constant, Fermi constant, and the Z boson mass.
 This allows, for example, the mass of the W boson (roughly 80 GeV) to be precisely predicted.
 The W mass is directly related to the product of one of the gauge couplings and the energy of the Higgs field.
-Quantum loop corrections have been calculated including contributions from known standard model fields.
+Quantum loop corrections have been calculated including contributions from the SM fields.
 The dominant loop correction to the W mass, involving third generation quarks, is at the percent-level in relative terms.
-Measuring the W mass to much higher precision we can test for possible loop corrections from fields beyond those of the standard model.
+Measuring the W mass to much higher precision we can test for possible loop corrections from fields beyond those of the SM.
 The most precise measurement to date has an uncertainty of 19 MeV.
-The standard model prediction has an uncertainty of 7 MeV so the precision of the test of the standard model is limited by the experiments (mostly hadron collider experiments).
+The standard model prediction has an uncertainty of 7 MeV so the precision of the SM test is limited by the experiments (mostly hadron collider experiments).

 The W mass is notoriously difficult to measure because in the leptonic decay channels only the charged lepton can be reconstructed.
 It is therefore not possible to determine an invariant mass of a candidate W boson decay at a hadron collider where the momentum of the W is unknown.
 Instead we need to precisely model the kinematics of W boson production such that the W mass can be statistically inferred from the shape of the charged lepton transverse momentum distribution.
 The challenge of modelling the W boson kinematics is exacerbated by the restricted angular coverage of the typical hadron collider experiments, such as ATLAS and CMS at the LHC.
 A novel idea is to exploit the LHCb experiment, which uniquely instruments the small-angle (with respect to the colliding beams), to complement ATLAS and CMS.
 LHCb has excellent muon identification and charged particle tracking and is therefore well suited to muonic W decays.